This feature requires a Starter, Standard, Advanced, Plus, Pro, Business, Premium, or Enterprise membership.

 With domain-level privacy, you can specify and manage up to 50 domains where your video can be embedded.
 Any sites that are not on your list will receive an error message when they attempt to embed it.

 Interaction tools––end screens, contact forms, chapters, and cards––help you connect with your viewers and can help drive engagement and conversions.
 These will appear in both the embedded player and unlisted videos.
-To add these to your video, select your video from the Library, select Advanced, and open the Interaction tools tab on the left side navigation menu.
+To add these to your video, select your video from the Library and open the Interaction tab on the right side.

 If your embedded video is less than 375px wide, some of the embedded elements will be hidden.